satnetuser001/laravel-development-in-docker/README.md

 ```bash
 docker exec -it artisan bash
 ```
-Error in artisan container "I have no name!" is Ok, because attribute "user" in compose.yaml can't set the "name".
+Error in artisan container "I have no name!" is Ok, because attribute "user" in compose.yaml can't set the "name" from your host.

 In the artisan container make a rollback migration for the SQLite database:
 ```php